 TGbe editor: change the first paragraph as follows:

-Traffic originating from many real time applications has stringent latency requirements (e.g., very low average latency and worst case latency of the order of a few to tens of milliseconds, and small jitter, all of which can have certain reliability constraints as well).
-Such traffic is referred to as latency sensitive traffic in this subclause. r-TWT operation described in this subclause allows an AP to use enhanced medium access protection and resource reservation mechanisms to provide more predictable latency, reduced worst case latency, and/or reduced jitter, with higher reliability for latency sensitive traffic.
+(#7730, #6333, #7462) Restricted TWT operation described in this subclause (#4152) enables the WLAN network to use enhanced medium access protection and resource reservation mechanisms for latency sensitive traffic delivery.

-An EHT STA that supports r-TWT operation shall set dot11RestrictedTWTOptionImplemented to true and the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 1; otherwise, the STA shall set dot11RestrictedTWTOptionImplemented to false and the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 0.
+(#7082) An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 1; otherwise, the EHT STA shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements to 0.